lungs

 Let’s say you’re a smoker who wants to stop smoking.
 In a hypnosis session, a licensed therapist would help you reach a state of deep concentration and focus, and then suggest a change in behavior, like reaching for something other than cigarettes when you have an urge to smoke.

+“During the time that you're under that relaxation state, that light trance, you're more suggestible, and that can drive unconscious decisions about smoking cessation, tobacco control, into your future actions," Presant said.
 “When hypnosis is done in an ethical and proper way, it really helps to enhance people’s strengths and motivates them to engage in healthier behaviors.
-It is one of the ways to harness people’s natural healthy inner resources and motivations.
+It is one of the ways to harness people’s natural healthy inner resources and motivations.”

-Self-hypnosis allows for people to give suggestions to themselves, without a hypnotherapist there with them.
+Self-hypnosis allows for people to give suggestions to themselves, without a hypnotherapist being present with them.

 Step 1: State your goal.
 What is it that you want to achieve?